 Lay ministry students are full members of the Ridley community and abide by the community rule.
 We are an intentional worshipping community and expect all students to conduct themselves in accordance with their calling to be Christian ministers.
 We worship together every morning and gather for communion on Thursday evenings.
 See Community worship for more information.

 - Library facilities

-As members of Ridley, RLM students have full access to our own library and to the libraries of other members of the Cambridge Theological Federation.
+As lay ministry students have full access to our own library and to the libraries of other members of the Cambridge Theological Federation.
 For more information visit our Library Facilities pages.

 - Student Support

-RLM students are supported throughout their time at Ridley by a number of people.
-The support you receive is overseen by the Principal and Ridley Hall Leadership Team, specifically The Dean for Lay Ministry and The Academic Dean.
+Students are supported throughout their time at Ridley by a number of people.
+The support you receive is overseen by the Principal and Ridley Hall Leadership Team.

 Additional support is offered by: